 During a contact lenses exam, your physician will complete a comprehensive eye exam to check your vision, as well as your overall eye health.
 They evaluate your eyes for conditions like:

 They may also ask you if you’ve had any symptoms that might make it difficult for you to wear contact lenses, like those associated with dry eyes.
 The team at Whitson Vision tests the muscles in your eyes, how well your eyes refract light, your intraocular pressure (the pressure inside your eyes), and performs several other evaluations.

 Additionally, to fit you properly for contact lenses, your physician may measure the size of your pupil and iris.
-Generally, once she has all the information she needs and has discussed your preferences for contact lenses, she orders trial lenses so you can try them out to see how they fit and how well they correct your vision.
+Generally, once They have all the information she needs and has discussed your preferences for contact lenses, They order trial lenses so you can try them out to see how they fit and how well they correct your vision.
 Then, you return for a follow-up appointment.

 After you’ve worn your new contacts for a while, your physcian examines your eyes at a follow-up exam.
-She observes how well the lenses are resting on the surface of your eye and ensures that the contacts aren’t irritating or damaging your eyes in any way.
+They observe how well the lenses are resting on the surface of your eye and ensures that the contacts aren’t irritating or damaging your eyes in any way.

 If you’d like to learn more about prescription contact lenses, call Whitson Vision or book an appointment online today.